dsb-lab/SoftWired-Celegans/README.md

 #### GeneticAlgorithm

 Source files for running the genetic algorithm specified in section III.
 Contains the code necessary to reproduce <u>figure 2</u> and <u>figure 3a</u>.
-Neural signals in `worm_data.mat` does not correspond to the data used in the study.
-A placeholder was created preserving some features of the original calcium traces in [Pan-neuronal imaging in roaming *Caenorhabditis elegans*](https://www.pnas.org/content/113/8/E1082.long).
+Neural signals in `worm_data.mat` do not correspond to the data used in the study.
+A placeholder was created, preserving some features of the original calcium traces in [Pan-neuronal imaging in roaming *Caenorhabditis elegans*](https://www.pnas.org/content/113/8/E1082.long).

 #### Others